regisfrias/dear-gen-book/source/ch03-palha/helsinki.rst

 At this point it was not clear yet if I was going in the right direction, but I decided to pursue the path anyway.
-So I did what I had done before for the original image: Made one side of the rectangles smaller go make them look a little like straw.
+So I did what I had done before for the original image: Made one side of the rectangles smaller to make them look a little like straw.

 .. figure:: ../assets/03-smaller-side.png
    :alt: